burnedsap/greenphoto/_posts/2017-5-24-Readings and Links.md

 title: Readings
 ---

-While doing some research on photogrammtery, I come across some good reading material which.
+While doing some research on photogrammtery, I come across some good reading material which I've listed down here for you.

 [Guide to Photoscan](http://bertrand-benoit.com/blog/the-poor-mans-guide-to-photogrammetry/ "Guide to Photoscan")